 The stage was set for childhood trauma.

-Plus, she was over controlling, completely centered on what she thought was best for me based solely on her perspective.
+Plus, she was over controlling, codependent, and completely centered on what she thought was best for me based solely on her perspective.

 My opinions didn’t count; my needs didn’t count; if they did, then why did the person supposed to be my number 1 guardian decide to ignore them all those years?